-- Of Poaching and Poss-Sticks - (4.5 miles/7.2km, 2 to 4 hours) This exciting walks takes you to a waterfall behind which you can join dancing fairies, and returns along the River Tyne with a wealth of plants and birds to be seen.
+- Of Poaching and Poss-Sticks - (4.5 miles/7.2km, 2 to 4 hours).
+This exciting walks takes you to a waterfall behind which you can join dancing fairies.
+It returns along the River Tyne with a wealth of plants and birds to be seen.
 The mining and smallholding history of Alston Moor comes alive in the landscape

-- Gaining Ground - (2 miles/3km, 1 to 2 hours) Your walk takes you through four areas that are owned and administered for the benefit of the population of Alston Moor, giving you a glimpse into the strong community ethic that pervades life here
+- Gaining Ground - (2 miles/3km, 1 to 2 hours).
+Your walk takes you through four areas that are owned and administered for the benefit of the population of Alston Moor.
+This walk gives you a glimpse into the strong community ethic that pervades life here

 - Garrigill Village Walk - The now-tranquil village of Garrigill was once a major lead-mining centre.
 Explore the village on a short stroll (on road surfaces) which will introduce you to the history and present life here

-- Water Power in Alston - (1.5 miles/2.4km) One small stream was channelled to provide power for many mills, and this walk follows the course of the mill race through Alston
+- Water Power in Alston - (1.5 miles/2.4km).
+One small stream was channelled to provide power for many mills.
+This walk follows the course of the mill race through Alston

 - South Tyne Trail - follows the route of the River South Tyne from the source to Haltwhistle.
-Open to walkers and cyclists it is almost 23 miles (36.5km) long and is a fantastic way to experience the North Pennines
+Open to walkers and cyclists it is almost 23 miles (36.5km) long.
+It is a fantastic way to experience the North Pennines

 OS Maps covering Eden